devanlai/dap42/README.md

 | TX     | PA2  |
 | RX     | PA3  |

+Note: due to hardware limitations, all STM32F103 targets as implemented are limited to one of either the CMSIS-DAP v1 HID interface or the CMSIS-DAP v2 bulk interface.

 ## Usage
 ### OpenOCD
 The dap42 firmware has been tested with gdb and OpenOCD on STM32F042 (of course), STM32F103, and LPC11C14 targets.